Lawsuits, integrity commissioner investigations, ombudsman reports, and more.

-Toronto Star (Integrity Investigation Request)
+Toronto Star (Integrity Investigation)

 August 20, 2010: Ford’s then-press secretary, Adrienne Batra, confirms to the Toronto Sun that Ford’s campaign will no longer be talking to the Star, as a result of the article.
 Once Ford becomes mayor, he continues this policy, and his office doesn’t send press releases to Toronto Star reporters.

-February 8, 2011: The City Hall press gallery collectively sends a letter to Mayor Ford’s office, saying that they oppose “any attempts by politicians or staff to boycott, spurn or sideline any media outlet or journalist by restricting the flow of official information.”
+February 8, 2011: The City Hall press gallery collectively sends a letter to Mayor Ford’s office, stating that they oppose “any attempts by politicians or staff to boycott, spurn or sideline any media outlet or journalist by restricting the flow of official information.”
 The Star isn’t mentioned by name, but the implication is clear.

 November 1, 2011: Ford’s executive committee votes down a motion by Councillor Adam Vaughan (Ward 20, Trinity-Spadina) that would have prohibited City officials from excluding particular journalists or news outlets from media events and press releases.